MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/COUNT-Function--FilterPageBuilder-.md

 ---
 title: "COUNT Function (FilterPageBuilder)"
-description: "Gets the number of filter controls that are specified in the FilterPageBuilder object instance." ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+description: "Describes the COUNT function (FilterPageBuilder), which gets the number of filter controls that are specified in the FilterPageBuilder object instance." ms.custom: na ms.date: 06/05/2016 ms.reviewer: na